 As everyone knows, kitchens are the “congregating place” where everyone ends up, whether they intended to or not.
 People just naturally gravitate to sitting around a table, facing one another especially if food and drink are involved.
 So!
 How do you create a Dining Room that could give everyone more room and be a better fit for congregating?

-I believe you would need to incorporate necessary elements that make it feel open, inviting and most of all comfortable.
+By incorporating necessary elements that make it feel open, inviting and most of all comfortable.
 Where most dining rooms we see are dull, stuffy and uncomfortable, let’s shoot for creating a space where your friends and family would prefer to hang out rather than in your cramped kitchen where the food is being cooked and prepped.

 Have you seen Clint Harp create farm tables for Chip and Joanna?
 Check out their website here:

 What about a high top table?
 A large one.
 Sitting at a higher top table gives the feeling of social-ability, easy up & down to run back and forth to the kitchen replenishing.
 For either type table the trick is for it to be big enough to not feel squeezed in and to have plenty of food and drink on the table with you.
-With either of these tables a bench along one side also gives a sense of room to breathe.
+With either of these tables a bench along one side also gives a sense of "room to breathe".

 Of course, it goes without saying….if you don’t have soft cozy chairs your peeps will get antsy and not be able to sit for long.
 Make sure to choose chairs and stools with soft yet firm seats.

-Check out this table from Acme…the height gives it an easy feel of getting into and out of, the chairs are cushioned for comfort AND the wine is right there under the table so you don’t have to run back & forth to the kitchen!
+Check out this table from Acme…the height gives it an easy feel of sitting and stepping out of, the chairs are cushioned for comfort AND the wine is right there under the table so you don’t have to run back & forth to the kitchen!
 This booth type table also helps if your dining room is too small.
 By setting it against the wall and along the window it opens up what space you do have in the room for maneuverability.

 Lighting will also play a vital role in this room.
-Too dark and it creates a down mood or tiredness.
+Too dark and it creates a "down" mood or tiredness.
 Too bright and you’re not able to relax.